blayzestefaniak/pulumi-s3-event/README.md

 - **S3 bucket notification** (to invoke the Lambda function upon object creation)
 - **S3 bucket object** (to upload an object to demonstrate the initial invocation)

 One of the Lambda functions requires the ability to put items into a DynamoDB table.
-The DynamoDB table is not required by every Lambda function, so it is not created with the S3 event pipeline ComponentResource.
+A DynamoDB table is not required by every Lambda function, so a DynamoDB table is not created with the S3 event pipeline ComponentResource.
 - **DynamoDBTable** (to store records of event notifications for one of the Lambda functions)

 4. In the AWS management console, navigate to [DynamoDB tables](https://console.aws.amazon.com/dynamodbv2/home#tables).
 Select the table which Pulumi created, choose **Explore table items**, and select **Run**.
 You will see the S3 object created on your behalf by the Pulumi stack.
-This indicates the **s3EventsToDynamoDb** resources were successfully deployed, and the Lambda function was invoked with the S3 object was uploaded.
+This indicates the **s3EventsToDynamoDb** resources were successfully deployed, and the Lambda function was invoked when the S3 object was uploaded.

 5. In the AWS management console, navigate to [CloudWatch log groups](https://console.aws.amazon.com/cloudwatch/home#logsV2:log-groups).
 Select the log group for the Lambda function **theOtherOne**, then **Search all**.
 You will see logs which say **hello there** and **GeNeRaL kEnObI**.
-This indicates the **theOtherOne** resources were successfully deployed, and the Lambda function was invoked when the an S3 object was uploaded.
+This indicates the **theOtherOne** resources were successfully deployed, and the Lambda function was invoked when the S3 object was uploaded.

 ## Code breakdown